 – Mary Robinson, Director of the Mary Robinson Foundation — Climate Justice

 NB.
 In Volume 3 Special issue of JHRE (2012) we were given permission to reprint the article 'Should trees have standing?
 Toward legal rights for natural objects' by Christopher D. Stone.
 Unfortunately we were not granted digital rights and therefore cannot release a digital copy of this article to our subscribers.
 We apologise for any inconvenience caused.
 To own a copy of this article, you must purchase a print copy of the special issue.
 Please email: email@example.com

 Editor in Chief

-Anna Grear, Cardiff Law School, UK and Director of the Global Network for the Study of Human Rights and the Environment (GNHRE)
+Anna Grear, Professor of Law and Theory, Cardiff University; Adjunct Professor of Law, University of Waikato, New Zealand; Director of the Global Network for the Study of Human Rights and the Environment (GNHRE)

 The quality of the editorial board, which is made up of leading scholars with outstanding international reputations, ensures that this journal will make a unique contribution to an informed understanding of the relationship between human rights and the environment.